 We will use data from the Census Bureau's "Public Use Microdata Survey," or PUMS.
 This is collected in the American Community Survey; just about every ten years since 1790 the Census has made a complete enumeration of the US population as required by the Constitution.
+I got the data from IPUMS, which collects and makes available historical and contemporaneous Census data samples.

-We will work on this data using SPSS.
-Later I give an overview of the basics of how to use that program (there are also videos online).
+We will work on this data using R. Later I give an overview of the basics of how to use that program.